Johanny Ortega | Have A Cup Of Johanny LLC

 Courtesy of blklivesmatter IG

 It’s a conundrum, you see.
 Well, not really.
 It’s simple.
-I know embracing is not an exclusive ideology but an inclusive one.
+I know embracing #blacklivesmatter is not an exclusive ideology but an inclusive one.
 I know that demanding acknowledgment of the sacredness of the lives of a black man, a black woman, a black child, will encompass all marginalized groups.
 But we start there.

 We haven’t even started to understand the concept, have we?